pippinbarr/chesses2/process/to-do.md

 - ~~Need to say "TAP" instead of click for mobile in Fog instructions~~
 - ~~Font size of FOG instructions on mobile?~~
 - ~~CSS for FOG on mobile is hideous (borders all broken up...)~~

-- Wording of the info panels needs help?
+- ~~Wording of the info panels needs help?~~

+- Commenting the code?
+- Refactoring the code?
+- Press kit (writing, GIFs)

 # ~~AI?~~

-- Do I dare implement some kind of primitive AI?
+- ~~__NO__ Do I dare implement some kind of primitive AI?
 Do I have the right kind of possibilities for lookahead?
 I suspect it's just not worth it as per usual, too hard, not enough part of the idea.
-Let people play themselves.
+Let people play themselves.~~

 # The variations